Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Signal simulation in 3D diamond sensors with graphitic electrodes

-The \comsol software package implements a solver based on the Finite Element Method capable of solving the \qsme using the Backward Differentiation Formula (BDF) method~\cite{Curtiss:1952, Gear:1967}.
-This toolkit permits the modeling of geometries with nearly arbitrary shapes.
+The \texttt{\comsol} software package implements a solver based on FEMs which allows to solve the \qsme using the Backward Differentiation Formula (BDF) method~\cite{Curtiss:1952, Gear:1967}.
+The toolkit allows to solve field equations by modeling geometries made from nearly arbitrary shapes.

-Finite Element Methods (FEM) computations rely on the process of dividing the physical surfaces and domain into a set of discrete two- or three-dimensional elements, known as meshing.
+Computations with FEMs rely on the process of dividing the physical surfaces and volumes into a set of discrete two- or three-dimensional elements, known as meshing.
 These elements are designed to locally approximate the potential using second-order polynomials.
-A significant advantage of the meshing approach is that finer meshes can be designed near the electrodes, where the variations of the solution are expected to be more pronounced, while coarser meshes are adopted further away, minimizing the computational resources required for modeling time evolution of the potential.
+A significant advantage of the meshing approach is that finer meshes can be designed near the electrodes, where the variations of the potential are expected to be more pronounced, while coarser meshes can be adopted in regions of slowly varying potential, thus optimizing the computational resources.

-The computation of the time-dependent weighting potential is repeated for each electrode separately, using the following procedure: \begin{itemize} \item disregard any externally impressed or static charge densities; \item impose ideal grounding to all electrodes except the one under study, to which a voltage ramp $V_w \tilde \Theta(t)$ is applied (to avoid the discontinuity of the Heaviside step function $\Theta(t)$), with a ramping time $\tau$ chosen much shorter than the reaction time of the resistive material; \item evaluate the solution at logarithmic spaced time points to accurately capture the early-time dynamics of the solution; as for spatial meshing, the time grid can be coarsened at large times to save computing resources, without significantly affecting the result. \end{itemize}
+The computation of the time-dependent weighting potential is repeated for each electrode separately, using the following procedure: \begin{itemize} \item disregard any externally impressed or static charge densities; \item impose ideal grounding to all electrodes except the one under study, to which a voltage ramp $V_w \tilde \Theta(t)$ is applied.
+We impose ideal grounding to all electrodes except the one under study, to which a voltage ramp $V_w \tilde{\Theta}(t)$ is applied.
+Here, $\tilde{\Theta}(t)$ is a smoothed version of the Heaviside step function, with a sub-femtosecond rise time $\tau$ chosen much shorter than the response time of the resistive material; \item evaluate the solution at logarithmic spaced time points to accurately capture the early-time dynamics of the solution; as for spatial meshing, the time grid can be coarsened at large times to save computing resources, without significantly affecting the result. \end{itemize}

-Figure~\ref{fig:comsol-solution} depicts the solution of the \qsme for the geometry of the sensor studied at the beam test as captured at four subsequent times following the initial voltage ramp.
+Figure~\ref{fig:comsol-solution} depicts the solution of the \qsme for our considered geometry, as captured at four subsequent times following the initial voltage ramp.
+For the calculation the resistivity of the graphitized material is obtained assuming a resistance of the electrode of 30~$\mathrm{k\Omega}$.
+The relative dielectric constant of diamond is approximated as $\mathrm{\epsilon_r}$ = 5.7.